 Collaborators: Ethan Campbell, Stephen Riser, and Annie Wong

 One key revelation from this work is that the thermodynamic coupling between winter sea ice growth and ocean ventilation varies significantly across the sea ice zone.
 On one extreme is the southeastern Weddell Sea, near Maud Rise, which features a weak halocline but a relatively strong thermocline.
-Here, the coupling between winter sea ice growth and thermocline ventilation is strong enough to neutralize the surface cooling by the atmosphere.
-At the other extreme are strongly stratified regions near the sea ice edge, where heat entrainment is so weak that sea ice growth is essentially decoupled from the deep ocean.
-Since prior studies on this subject have largely been focused on the Weddell Sea, this observational analysis provides a more nuanced understanding of under-ice processes in the Southern Ocean.
+At the other extreme are strongly stratified regions near the sea ice edge, where the entrainment of heat is so weak that sea ice growth is essentially decoupled from the deep ocean.
+Since prior studies on this subject have largely focused on the Weddell Sea, this observational analysis provides a more nuanced understanding of under-ice processes in the Southern Ocean.
 For further details, please refer to our publication below.

 Publication: Wilson, E. A., S. C. Riser, A. Wong and E. C. Campbell (2019), Winter upper ocean stability and ice-ocean feedbacks in the sea-ice-covered Southern Ocean, Journal of Physical Oceanography, 49, 1099–1117, doi:10.1175/JPO-D-18-0184.1